 Shortly after bariatric surgery, insulin resistance resolves, and blood glucose levels return to normal.
 The majority of patients won’t need insulin injections within two weeks after surgery and all other diabetic medications within three months.

-According to Dr. Dovec, “For patients with obesity and poorly controlled diabetes, gastric bypass is a much more effective operation in turning off insulin resistance and putting diabetes into remission, compared to the sleeve gastrectomy or medical treatment.”
+According to Dr. Birkedal, “For patients with obesity and poorly controlled diabetes, gastric bypass is a much more effective operation in turning off insulin resistance and putting diabetes into remission, compared to the sleeve gastrectomy or medical treatment.”

 Dangers of Living With Diabetes

 Diabetes is a progressive disease that can lead to severe personal health consequences.
 Patients with diabetes may have lower insulin production, in addition to insulin resistance, if they are obese.
-While non-surgical options should always be considered first, unfortunately, “diet and lifestyle modifications are less effective in controlling body weight and blood glucose in patients with BMI greater than 35,” Dr. Dovec says.
+While non-surgical options should always be considered first, unfortunately, “diet and lifestyle modifications are less effective in controlling body weight and blood glucose in patients with BMI greater than 35,” Dr. Birkedal says.

-She continues, “There is overwhelming, strong evidence that bariatric surgery is the most effective treatment for diabetes in patients with obesity.
+He continues, “There is overwhelming, strong evidence that bariatric surgery is the most effective treatment for diabetes in patients with obesity.
 The American Diabetes Association guidelines recommend a consultation with a bariatric surgeon for patients with a BMI >35 and poorly controlled diabetes.”

 Common Types of Bariatric Surgery